 Cough at night

 The symptoms of asthma can look like other health conditions.
-Have your child see his or her healthcare provider for a diagnosis.
+Have your child see their healthcare provider for a diagnosis.

 How is asthma diagnosed in a child?